denisleahy/SNRmodels/README.txt

-SNR Modelling Program - version 1.0, September 2016
+SNR Modelling Program - version 1.0, January 2017
 ===================================================

 Description: A GUI program used to model supernova remnants.